pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

      Because ``detail_found`` does not indicate success or failure, XPPython3 uses a flag to attempt to detect if data is valid.
-(We set an internal data structure temperature to -10000.0 degrees and if post-query it is still -10000.0, we assume data was not successfully obtained, and return ``None``.)
+(We set an internal data structure temperature to a bogus number and if post-query it is still bad, we assume data was not successfully obtained, and return ``None``.)

      Please, if any of this makes sense to you let me know!